AllenNeuralDynamics/aind-behavior-amt10-encoder/README.md

 For details on the protocol implementation, see the [reference Python implementation](reference/AMT10_quadrature_encoder.py).

+## Deployment

+This package is automatically deployed to NuGet.org via a GitHub Actions workflow when a new tag is created on the `main` branch.

+To trigger a deployment:

+1. Ensure the `Version` property in `src/Aind.Behavior.Amt10Encoder/Aind.Behavior.Amt10Encoder.csproj` is updated to the desired new version.
+2. Commit and push any changes to the `main` branch.
+3. Manually trigger the "Tag and Publish" workflow in the Actions tab of the GitHub repository.
+    *   Set the "Publish to NuGet" input to `true`.
+    *   The workflow will:
+        *   Read the version from the `.csproj` file.
+        *   Create a new Git tag in the format `v<version>`.
+        *   Build the project.
+        *   Pack the NuGet package.
+        *   Push the package to NuGet.org using the `NUGET_API_KEY` repository secret.

 ## Reference Implementation

 This Bonsai extension is based on the Python implementation used in the Allen Institute's camstim software.
 The original code has been included in the [reference directory](reference/) for documentation purposes.